sonic-net/DASH/documentation/general/design/dash-architecture.md

   resulting performance improvements should be truly significant.
 - Microsoft Azure will integrate and deploy DASH solutions to ensure that scale, monitoring, reliability, availability and constant innovation are proven and hardened.
-Other enterprise and cloud providers may deploy DASH as well, and we hope to hear similar feedback and contributions as we move forward.
+Other enterprise and cloud providers may deploy DASH as well.
 It should be noted that innovations for **in-service software upgrades** (ISSU) and **high availability** (HA) are key tenets of the DASH charter.